 Many of the pieces Blundell acquired came from the Villa d’Este.
 The Venetian Antonio d’Este (1754-1837), was a sculptor and restorer who collaborated with the Rome-based sculptor Ferdinando Lisandroni, (1735-1811), who went on to become a major restorer of classical objects in the Museum Chiaramonti in the Vatican.

-Blundell purchased Anchirroe (above) from Lisandroni in the 1790s and mentioned the sculptor in his later ‘Account’ of the collection he amassed at his Cheshire country house Ince Hall, as being the man responsible for persuading the influential Reveranda Camera to grant an export licence for the statue of Phrygia.
+Blundell purchased Anchirroe (below) from Lisandroni in the 1790s and mentioned the sculptor in his later ‘Account’ of the collection he amassed at his Cheshire country house Ince Hall, as being the man responsible for persuading the influential Reveranda Camera to grant an export licence for the statue of Phrygia.
 But he relied more on the services of the Jesuit priest, Father John Thorpe (1726-1792) whom he had met during his tour in Italy in 1777.

 Blundell seemed to prefer Thorpe to the well-known dealers of the time—like the antiquary Jenkins—and the priest became an agent to many other British collectors, introducing Blundell to the Italian neoclassical sculptor Antonio Canova.
 Pieces such as the female bust (which Blundell identified as Iphigeneia) and the small statuette of a young Hermes all came through Thorpe.